kopsis/starr-ridge-hoa/_posts/handbook/2023-01-31-management-website.markdown

 There is a mobile app called *Community Link* that should provide most of the same features as the website.
 It can be downloaded from the Apple or Google Play app stores.
-You can also access the regular website through the browser on your mobile device, but the app may be better suited to the small screen.
+You can also access the regular portal through the browser on your mobile device, but the app may be better suited to the small screen.

-For the sake of keeping these "already too-long" instructions from getting even longer, we will only cover the website.
+For the sake of keeping these "already too-long" instructions from getting even longer, we will only cover browser access.
 If you would really like to see instructions for the mobile app, let us know.

 ### Registration

 Before you can access eUnify, you will need to register for access.
+And before you can do that, you need to have your email address "on-file" with Mission Management.
+If you are unsure that Mission Management has the email you want to use, contact them using the information on your most recent dues invoice letter and they'll be happy to check/change it for you.

-Go to the [Starr Ridge eUnify Page][str-eunify] and you'll see a "login" form.
+To complete your eUnify registration, go to the [Starr Ridge eUnify Page][str-eunify] and you'll see a "login" form.
 Click the *Initial Login* link at the bottom of the form.

 ![Login Page](/assets/eunify/str_eunify_01.png)